 In order to program the time to begin the defrost cycle, flip the white tabs out to set the defrost time.
 To eliminate a defrost time flip the white tabs back toward the center of the Defrost Timer.

-TRUE recommends a 30 minute defrost cycle three times per day.
+True recommends a minimum 30 minute (2 tabs) defrost cycle three times per day.